Find your best self before the wedding ceremony and read marriage, relationship, and wellness tips from Denver wedding officiant, Michael Moody.

 Advice My Future (10 Years Older) Self Would Tell Me Today (And Why I Need to Listen)

-What advice would your 10-year older self give you today?
+What advice would your 10-year-old self give you today?
 What do you think he or she would say about your approach to life, work, and relationships?
 What do you think he or she would advise you to adapt?
-I spent some time contemplating this scenario and know that the 49-year-old Michael would most likely encourage these 5 life-enhancing tips (and I’m sure you will relate).
+I spent some time contemplating this scenario and know that the 49-year-old Michael would most likely encourage these five life-enhancing tips (and I’m sure you will relate).

-The root all being is interaction.
+The root of all being is interaction.
 Be an active participant with your ears.
 Listen to your environment.
 Listen to the random sounds around you.
-Take your nose out of your phone, and genuinely listen to your wife and son (and the rest of your family and your friends and your colleagues and everyone else you interact with).
+Take your nose out of your phone and genuinely listen to your wife, son (and the rest of your family, your friends, your colleagues, and everyone else you interact with).
 Look a person in the eyes when you're engaged in a conversation.
-Show them your genuine interest and strengthen the bond you initially created.
+Please show them your genuine interest and strengthen the bond you initially created.

 Quit wasting away seconds, minutes, hours, days, years, and decades of life worrying about not being perfect, doing perfect, or acting perfect.
-Embrace your emotion and passion but bundle it into a positive adaptive package and act instead of stewing in your destructive emotion.
-Don't let the resentment, anger, hate, and worry prison your mind and distract you from the precious little life moments (even if those moments don't feel important).
+Embrace your emotion and passion, but bundle them into a positive, adaptive package, and act rather than stewing in destructive emotion.
+Don't let the resentment, anger, hate, and worry imprison your mind and distract you from the precious little life moments (even if those moments don't feel important).
 Bark if you need to.
 Step away to be alone (and this isn’t avoidance, by the way).
 Shake your fist at the sky.
 But DO NOT obsess, swim, or dance in this negativity for longer than 5 minutes.
 Indulge in this instinctual (or reinforced reaction) for a short moment and then let it go.
 Find the silver lining.
 Accumulate wisdom from your error.
 Accept.
 Adapt.
 Be fair to yourself.
 Be kind to yourself.
 See the world as perfectly imperfect and don't let it overwhelm you.

-Trust your genuine and real you and quit second-guessing yourself
+3. Trust your genuine self and quit second-guessing yourself

-Seek to understand FIRST instead of judging when in a disagreement
+4. Seek to understand FIRST instead of judging when in a disagreement.

-Find 1 positive attribute in every person you meet
+5. Find one positive attribute in every person you meet.

-Quit looking for the negative in yourself, your environment, and people….especially other people.
-Retrain your initial thought process when meeting someone new by finding 1 positive attribute in every person you meet.
+Quit looking for the negative in yourself, your environment, and people — especially other people.
+Retrain your initial thought process when meeting someone new by finding one positive attribute in every person you meet.
 Instead of assessing, try searching for the best in them.
 They may not be you, someone you know, or someone you may hang out with for a lifetime, but they still deserve your respect, genuine interest, and a chance to show their best selves.

 The Personal Trainer's Guide to Staying Healthy While Traveling

-Many of my personal training clients fear that they will sacrifice their health and weight loss goals while traveling.
+Many of my personal training clients fear they will sacrifice their health and weight-loss goals while traveling.
 Fear not!
 Here is my quick guide to maintaining what you worked so hard for!

-Whether traveling by planes, trains, or automobiles, you most likely are hanging out in well-populated public places….which increases your exposure to bacteria and viruses.
+Whether traveling by plane, train, or automobile, you are most likely spending time in well-populated public places, which increases your exposure to bacteria and viruses.
 While I don’t think you should hole yourself in a closet for the rest of your life, I do advocate some boundaries.
-The first rule of staying healthy on the road is resisting the urge to touch your face without washing your hands.
+The first rule of staying healthy on the road is to resist the urge to touch your face without washing your hands first.
 You might be surprised to learn how often you touch your lips, nose, and eyes each day.
 Each swipe of your hand gives germs access to your system.
 Considering that you’re sharing doorknobs, railings, counters, and faucet handles, your hands are constantly in contact with the world.
 Do yourself a favor and resist the urge to touch your face until you wash your hands.

 Have you ever witnessed airline staff members wiping down tray tables and seat belts?
 Me neither.
-On average, each plane will see at least 2 flights each day (and we don’t know what special germs were left behind for us).
-Most likely, you will eat and/or drink off of the tray table….which makes cross-contamination easy.
+On average, each plane will see at least two flights each day (and we don’t know what special germs were left behind for us).
+Most likely, you will eat and/or drink from the tray table… which makes cross-contamination easy.
 Before you sit, quickly wipe the seatbelt and the top and bottom of the tray table for 20 seconds.
 The little things that we overlook are the ones that affect us the most.

-Too often, a cause of our exhaustion and hunger is dehydration.
-With the constant access of junk food on the road, it’s easy to convince yourself that you need an indulgence as a remedy (when all you need is a simple sip).
+Too often, dehydration is a cause of our exhaustion and hunger.
+With the constant access to junk food on the road, it’s easy to convince yourself that you need an indulgence as a remedy (when all you need is a simple sip).
 Make yourself a rule: Any time you’re tired or hungry, drink 4-8 ounces of water and reassess.
 You might be surprised what you’ll find.

-Usually your vacations are jam-packed with tourists activities….which rarely meet your minimum requirements of healthy physical movement.
-While I wouldn’t expect you (or my personal training clients) to exercise several hours per day during your break from reality, replacing your cab/uber rides with walks will still help you maintain your health and possibly weight loss.
+Usually, your vacations are jam-packed with tourist activities… which rarely meet your minimum requirements for healthy physical movement.
+While I wouldn’t expect you (or my personal training clients) to exercise several hours per day during your break from reality, replacing your cab/Uber rides with walks will still help you maintain your health and possibly weight loss.
 Believe it or not, walkers do lose weight while eating their way through Italy.
 Walking is the easiest way to move on the road and a great way to immerse yourself in new neighborhoods while keeping your engine revved up.
 Keep your senses alive and rise beyond the seat!

-Finding a running group in the city that you’re visiting or signup for a 5k
+6. Finding a running group in the city that you’re visiting or signing up for a 5k.

 Running is a global phenomenon that connects many cultures.
-Find another way to connect with the community that you’re visiting and find a local meetup for runners.
+Find another way to communicate with the community you’re visiting, and find a local runner meetup.
 What a neat way to participate in a social workout in a new environment!
 Google “running groups (insert location)” or “running clubs (insert location)” and extend yourself!
-You can also signup for a random 5k to enhance your workout too!
+You can also sign up for a random 5k to enhance your workout, too!

-Make your food count with the ChefsFeed phone app
+7. Make your food count with the ChefsFeed phone app.

 I always say that if you’re going to do it, do it well.
-Since my wife Sammy is an event sales manager in the restaurant industry, you probably know that I’m referring to restaurants.
-Exploring new dishes is a way of life-my life-and it tends to direct my travel choices.
-I can give you my normal personal trainer speel on following a true vegan lifestyle to achieve optimal health (even though all of us should).
+Since my wife, Sammy, is an event sales manager in the restaurant industry, you probably know I’m referring to restaurants.
+Exploring new dishes is a way of life—my life—and it tends to guide my travel choices.
+I can give you my usual personal trainer spiel on following a true vegan lifestyle to achieve optimal health (even though we all should).
 Instead, I’d rather try to persuade you to change your relationship with food.
-Stop eating just to fill up and eat with intent instead.
+Stop eating to fill up and eat with intent instead.
 Use the ChefsFeed phone app to strategically celebrate the favorite dishes and restaurants chosen by local chefs.
-Type in your location and sift through the many recommendations from the host culinary experts.
-It is possible to still meet your health goals while enjoying the best of life.
-You just need to be mindful and selective.
+Enter your location and browse the many recommendations from host culinary experts.
+It is possible to meet your health goals while still enjoying the best of life.
+You need to be mindful and selective.
 Thanks for this suggestion, Carol!